 Dasha's bit, but not crushed

 In Iraq, the war on terrorism at the beginning of the year began with a high note, but then there was a constant review of the timing of the complete destruction of the IG in Mosul.
 By 24 January, the eastern part of the Iraqi metropolis was liberated.
 19 February launched an operation in western Mosul.
 With air support from the US-led coalition and the participation of Western special forces in certain sectors of the Mosul front, the 100-thousandth group of the Iraqi Armed Forces approached the cherished goal only by the end of June.
-The terrorists were driven into the "cauldron" in the area of the Old Town (the historical part of Mosul), and until the last they continue to exert fierce resistance in the territory and an area of less than 1% of the entire western Mosul (about 2 sq. km).
+The terrorists were driven into the "cauldron" in the area of the Old Town (the historical part of Mosul), and to the last they continue to exert fierce resistance in the territory of less than 1% of the entire western Mosul (about 2 sq.
+Km).
 The earlier announced release of the city was again disrupted.
-With the end of the Muslim holy month of Ramadan, the fighting in western Mosul did not stop.
+With the end of the Muslim holy month of Ramadan, battles in western Mosul did not stop.

 29 June, the third anniversary of the announcement is headed by the DAISHAbu Bakr al-BaghdadiAbout the creation of the "caliphate", the Iraqi army went on storming the previously destroyed cathedral mosque "An-Nuri" in the Old Town area.
 Taking control of the territory of the An-Nuri and adjacent quarters put a symbolic point in the battle for Mosul.
 However, the centers of resistance of militants in the western part of the city have not been completely suppressed.
 In the three Muslim districts of Meydan, Sergjhana and Ras al-Khur, IG's militants continue to fire.